WolfOvs/chat/README.md

 - First add the Girl with 'ADD TO FRIEND BUTTON'
 - Let's chat with Sophie
-- Try to speak with her...(One suggest, write 'Bien') :)
+- Try to speak with her...(One suggest, write 'Bien!') :)

 ## Only Vanilla JS